ferseg/aktech/roadmap.md

 *   airflow
 *   odoo models
 *   i18n

-# tech tips

-This list do not represent any assignment, are just topics worked by some akurey members. each topic is going to be analized and extract important tips from them.

 *   swift operadores custom, andrey sanchez
 *   hasura para graphql, emmanuel murillo
 *   vercel, CI/CD, hosting, gratis fácil de usar